ibm-cloud-docs/EventStreams/schema_registry.md

 VALUE_SUBJECT_NAME_STRATEGY | `TopicNameStrategy`(default), `RecordNameStrategy`, and `TopicRecordNameStrategy` are supported.
 For example, to specify that the schema for the message value is selected using a `TopicRecordNameStrategy`, you might use the following client properties: configs.put(KafkaAvroSerializerConfig.VALUE_SUBJECT_NAME_STRATEGY, TopicRecordNameStrategy.class.getName());
 KEY_SUBJECT_NAME_STRATEGY | `TopicNameStrategy` (default), `RecordNameStrategy`, and `TopicRecordNameStrategy` are supported.
 See VALUE_SUBJECT_NAME_STRATEGY for an example.

-The following diagram shows an example of the properties required to create a Kafka producer that uses the Confluent SerDes and can be connected to the {{site.data.keyword.messagehub}} service:
+The following diagram shows an example of the properties that are required to create a Kafka producer that uses the Confluent SerDes and can be connected to the {{site.data.keyword.messagehub}} service:

 ![Kafka properties for Confluent Serdes](schema_registry7.png "Diagram showing showing the properties required to create a Kafka producer that uses the Confluent SerDes, and can be connected to the {{site.data.keyword.messagehub}} service"){: caption="Figure 1.
 Kafka properties for Confluent Serdes" caption-side="bottom"}

-If a message is sent using a schema that isn’t in the registry, the SerDes attempts to create the new schema, or version of the schema, in the registry.
+If a message is sent by using a schema that isn’t in the registry, the SerDes attempts to create the new schema, or version of the schema, in the registry.
 If this behavior is not required, it can be disabled by removing the writer permission for schema resources from the application.
 See [Managing access to the schema registry](/docs/EventStreams?topic=EventStreams-security#managing_access_schemas).

 The *normalize* option for schema lookups and registration is not supported.
 {: note}